voytech/boot-check/README.md

 ## Reporting

-As long as standard console output may be sometimes difficult to read - especially if there are lot of issues - boot-check contains reporting task 'boot-check-report' which generates html reports from all of above code checkers.
-With 'boot-check-report' task You can generate default hiccup powered html report using option swith like this one:
+As long as standard console output may be sometimes difficult to read - boot-check contains reporting task 'boot-check-report' which will generate html report from all selected code checkers.
+With 'boot-check-report' task You can generate default hiccup powered html report using option switch like this one (this is also default reporter when option is not provided):

 ```clojure
 (check/boot-check-report :options {:reporter :html})
 ```
 Or You can register your own reporter.
 This is possible because boot-check-report internally delegates reporting to specific reporter using multimethod dispatch.
 For new reporter just implement this method:

 ```clojure
 (defmethod tolitius.core.reporting/report :custom-reporter-key-goes-here [issues options])
 ```
 Also You need to require your namespace containing above defmethod to evaluate it (probably in build.boot).

-Look at how typical pipeline with reporting enabled (and additoinal throw-on-errors task) can look like:
+Look at how typical pipeline with reporting enabled (and additional throw-on-errors task) can look like:

 ```clojure
 (deftask check-with-report []